 When you Divorce Outside the Courtroom, you Have More Control Over its Outcome

 You will have to divide your marital assets during your divorce and it is quite likely that you will face other issues to determine as well, such as creating a custody arrangement and determining an appropriate spousal support order.
 Instead of ceding power to make these determinations to the court, you can make them for yourselves during your collaborative divorce meetings.
-Your lawyers can guide you toward decisions that promote your interests, but ultimately, the power is in your hands.
+Your lawyer can guide you toward decisions that promote your interests, but ultimately, the power is in your hands.

 Collaborative Divorce Allows Couples Greater Flexibility